Part 2 Fellowship Written Component

 Notification of Results

-The results of the Part 2 FRCOphth Written Component will be dispatched by post two weeks after the day of examination.
+The results of the Part 2 FRCOphth Written Component will be sent via email four weeks after the day of examination.
 Examiners and candidates are not permitted to telephone the College for examination results.

 For further information, please see the Part 2 FRCOphth Written Examination Information Packs below:

 2021 Part 2 FRCOphth Written Information Pack

 RCOphth Online Proctored Written Exams – Rules and Regulations